 There is a difference between being tired and being sleepy.
 My best friend and I have this discussion quite often.
-She maintains that for her at least, the two terms are synonymous.
+She maintains that for her at least, the 2 terms are synonymous.
 In her world, being tired equates to being sleepy.

 As far back as my college days, I recall being mentally spent and having little physical energy left at the end of a long day yet not able to wind down and fall asleep.
 After commuting to classes, working immediately following my last class, and then catching up on essays and studying, my body should have been ready to rest.

 My body and brain were both drained, but the 2 couldn’t seem to agree on a good time for them both to just give it up and let sleep take over.
 I would lie for hours staring blankly at the ceiling hoping for a little reprieve – just a few winks.

 When I became a mother in 2001, I was introduced to a whole new level of tiredness.
 The mental energy required to worry constantly about my newborn son’s welfare was incredible.
 Couple that with the desire to spend every moment possible soaking up all of his firsts, and I got a nice dose of insomnia added to the mix.